Skip to main content

 Miscellaneous: Soups, stews, oatmeal, scrambled eggs, and soft-cooked rice.

-What foods should I avoid with braces?
+List foods I should avoid with braces?

 Sticky or Chewy Foods: Gum, caramels, taffy, gummy candies, and dried fruits.